lemunozm/message-io/README.md

 (most of the existing protocol libraries can), then you can add it to `message-io` **really easy**:

-1. Add your *adapter* file in `src/adapters/<my-transport-protocol>.rs` that implements the traits that you find [here](https://docs.rs/message-io/0.7.0/message_io/adapter/index.html) (only 7 mandatory functions to implement, see the [template](src/adapters/template.rs)).
+1. Add your *adapter* file in `src/adapters/<my-transport-protocol>.rs` that implements the traits that you find [here](https://docs.rs/message-io/0.7.0/message_io/adapter/index.html).
+  It contains only 7 mandatory functions to implement (see the [template](src/adapters/template.rs)), and take little more than 150 lines implement an adapter file.

-1. Add a new field in the `Transport` enum found in `src/network.rs` to register your new adapter.
+1. Add a new field in the `Transport` enum found in [src/transport.rs](src/transport.rs) to register your new adapter.

-That's all!
+That's all.
 You can use your new transport with the `message-io` API like any other.

-Oops, one step more, make a *Pull request* for everyone to use it :)
+Oops! one step more, make a *Pull request* so everyone can use it :)